Educational Psychology

 Unofficial transcripts or academic records should be uploaded directly to the graduate application under the "Academic History" section.
 International students should also upload an English translation if the transcript is not in English.
 Please do not mail in paper copies of your transcripts, there is no need for official transcripts or academic records for initial review.

-If you are admitted, the University will then request official copies of these materials.
+If you are admitted, the University will then request official copies of this material.

 More information about transcripts and credentials